-Tracking the results of a campaign is inherent to marketing success, but identifying the right marketing metrics and KPIs to track vary per business, and even per campaign.
-The best place to start is to identify your business’s overall objectives, and then breakdown the objectives of each type of campaign.
+Tracking the results of your marketing plan is key to success, but identifying the right marketing metrics and KPIs to track varies per business, and even per campaign.
+The best place to start is to identify your business’s overall objectives and then break down the objectives of each type of campaign.

 For instance, you may need to identify the metrics and KPIs for a paid search campaign versus a Facebook video ad campaign.
 Where the former’s objective is to drive traffic to your website, the latter’s objective may simply be brand awareness.